samuelkassa/alx-low_level_programming/0x14-bit_manipulation/README.md

 4.100 Write a function that sets the value of a bit to 0 at a given index.
 5.101 Write a function that returns the number of bits you would need to flip
 	to get from one nubmer to another.
+6. Write a function that check the endianness.
+7. Find the password for this program.